City of Lincoln Public Works/Utilities

 Street Maintenance Operations

 In the unpaved alley maintenance program, we currently maintain 1,095 blocks of maintained alleys.
 Our routine scheduled unpaved alley maintenance is an ongoing operation starting in late March or early April and continuing through November.
 During this time, most of our alleys are inspected and graded approximately twice.
 However, the frequency of grading varies, depending on the grade of an alley, the volume of traffic that uses the alley, the occurrence of rainfall, the amount and intensity.
 Adding all of these factors it becomes our second operational procedure, a service request.
 Usually a service request is from one of the abutting property owners and is handled through an inspection by a section supervisor or manager.
 Once the location is inspected and conditions warrant maintenance, a grader is sent out.
 This is usually within a week from the time of request.
-Grading and rocking requests can be made by calling Street Maintenance, Engineering Services, or by going on-line to the City of Lincoln web site.
+Grading and rocking requests can be made by calling Street Maintenance, Engineering Services, or by going on-line to the City of Lincoln Action Center.

 Whether it is routine maintenance or a service request to grade an alley, it is normally graded in the same manner.
 The operator loosens the surface material with his cutting blade.
 Once the material is loose the operator works it from side to side filling all voids and reestablishing a smooth and drainable surface.
 On occasion it becomes necessary to add fill material, usually clay dirt or asphalt grindings.
 When adding this material, the operator will wind-row the surface material to one side, place the clay or asphalt grindings where they are needed, then proceed with re-establishing the finished surface.